thangle89/PersonalBlog/content/blog/key-factors-to-impact-performance-of-your-site/index.md

 ```
 In the example, style and JS files are put under `preload` links to let browsers download them in high priority without blocking parsing the document.
 Then later, when the parser actually encounter stylesheet and script tag, it already has the content to continue the work, hence eliminate the waiting time for browsers to load resources.

-- **JS bundle splitting and dynamic import:** In mordern SPA or progressive web apps, they depends heavily on JS code, which makes JS files for these apps are often very big.
+- **JS bundle splitting and dynamic import:** In modern SPA or progressive web apps, they depends heavily on JS code, which makes JS files for these apps are often very big.
 In general, you should split JS files in smaller chunks to reduce resources' size on first load, and allow browsers to cache different chunks effectively.
 However, manually apply attributes like `async`, `defer`, `preload`, `prefetch` can cause much headache for developers.
 Webpack is a great tool to split the JS bundle to multiple files.
-Depending on user's navigation, the browser then can load only necessary JS codes.
+Depending on user's navigation, browsers then can load only necessary JS codes.

 - **Cache control**: This is a header inside HTTP request that can help browsers decide whether to cache the HTTP response or not.
 At the beginning of the article we see the example of using `Cache-Control` inside response header as